Graph Foundation Models: Concepts, Opportunities and Challenges: Graph foundation models

 \section{Graph foundation models}

 In this section, we will first formally define the concepts of graph foundation models, including the definition, key characteristics and key technologies.
-Then, we will discuss the impact from graph data and graph tasks on graph foundation models.
-Finally, we will discuss the similarities and differences between graph foundation models and language foundation models.
+Then, we will discuss the similarities and differences between graph and language foundation models.